Here is some information which may help you in your search for a Scottie.

 be ready

 to complete an adoption questionairre.
-Write frequently.
+Write or call frequently.

 A good